Qumulo/docs/rest-api-guide/files/files_ref_user-metadata_type.md

 category: /Files
 methods:
   get:
+    summary: Retrieve the user-defined metadata of a specified type for the current file.
+Values are base 64 encoded.
     parameters:
+    - name: ref
-    - description: The file ID or the absolute path to the file system object.
+      description: The file ID or the absolute path to the file system object.
 File IDs can be found in the id field of responses of APIs that return file attributes.
         You must URL-encode the paths.
 The APIs & Tools page in the Qumulo Core Web UI URL-encodes the paths.
-      name: ref
       required: true
+    - name: type
-    - description: The user-defined metadata type on which to operate.
+      description: The user-defined metadata type on which to operate.
-      name: type
       required: true
+    - name: snapshot
-    - description: The snapshot ID that specifies the version of the filesystem to use.
+      description: The snapshot ID that specifies the version of the filesystem to use.
 If not specified, use the head version.
-      name: snapshot
       required: false
+    - name: after
-    - description: Return entries after the given key (keys are returned in the paging object)
+      description: Return entries after the given key (keys are returned in the paging object)
-      name: after
       required: false
+    - name: limit
-    - description: Return no more than this many entries; the system may choose a smaller limit.
+      description: Return no more than this many entries; the system may choose a smaller limit.
-      name: limit
       required: false
-    preview: false
     response_body:
       schema: "{\n  \"description\": \"api_files_user_metadata_range_result\",\n \
         \ \"type\": \"object\",\n  \"properties\": {\n    \"entries\": {\n      \"\